lauracutting/typetune/_posts/2020-11-18-the-dawn-of-the-digital-age-album-cover.md

 *Drake's album also worked because it evoked an instant response from viewers.
 The cover [immediately became a meme](http://fusion.net/list/50583/15-of-the-best-drake-if-youre-reading-this-album-cover-parodies/) — people used it as a template for jokes, helping to promote the album through their mimicry.
 That's a great design — one that can be copied endlessly without distorting the original.*

-Emphasis on engaging the fans
+More of an emphasis has been placed on engaging the fans in album cover design.
+An increase in fan made style cover artwork.

 Digital typefaces popularized in the 90s -